drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_MARIADB_HOST`

-Database connection details (these are not used in production).
+Local database host (not used in production).

 Default value: `mariadb`

 ### `DREVOPS_MARIADB_PASSWORD`

+Local database password (not used in production).

 Default value: `drupal`

 ### `DREVOPS_MARIADB_PORT`

+Local database port (not used in production).

 Default value: `3306`

 ### `DREVOPS_MARIADB_USER`

+Local database user (not used in production).

 Default value: `drupal`